jbreckmckye/nortis/blog/README.md

 (Picture)

-Working in a familiar language would allow me to get to grips with the overall design and logic.
-I chose JavaScript: it's simple, fairly concise, and easy to debug.
-HTML5 `<canvas>` provides an easy 2D graphics API.
+Working in a familiar language would allow me to get to grips with the overall design and logic, independently of learning C. I chose JavaScript: it's simple, fairly concise, and easy to debug.
+HTML5 `<canvas>` provides a simple 2D graphics API.

 The prototype came together fast and I had fun tweaking the mechanics of my game.
-At the same time, I was wary not to trap myself in too high-level a programming style - if I used features like object-orientation or functional programming, I'd struggle to port the code to plain old C. I restricted myself to a subset of JavaScript that resembled my target
+At the same time, I was wary not to trap myself with an overly high-level  programming style - if I used features like object-orientation or functional programming, I'd struggle to port the code to plain old C. I restricted myself to a subset of JavaScript that resembled the target
-language: simple structs, plain loops, and very simple memory use.
+language: simple structs, plain loops, and basic functions.

 ## Learning C